By Dr. Sarah Cotton

 Over the last decade, we’ve seen a huge shift in how we address mental health in the workplace.
 Pre-pandemic, many organisations considered Employee Assistance Programs (EAP) a catch-all for tackling a range of individual mental health concerns.
 What we know as mental health practitioners is that people often only seek EAP support when they reach a crisis point.
 The ideal scenario is to create a positive environment where EAPs are just one arm of a multi-pronged approach that fosters a mentally healthy environment.

 Supporting people to do their best work at all life’s ages and stages is a compelling way to attract and retain quality employees.
 People now expect to be able to work in a way that suits them.
-Whether they be graduates, parents or carers, experiencing a health condition, or simply wanting a better way to balance life and work.
+Whether they be graduates, parents or carers, those experiencing a health condition, or people simply wanting a better way to balance life and work.
 Employers who understand this mindset and support their people undergoing all of life’s transitions will be highly sought after as we move into future ways of working.

-Looking for help to build a well-being strategy in your organisation?
+Looking for help to build a wellbeing strategy in your organisation?
 We can help!
 Connect with our team here.